nuxeo-sandbox/nuxeo-labs-studio/README.md

 `listing-icon-both-types` | Display both the document-type and binary-type icon in a list view `pdf-preview-widget` | A widget that uses the [pdf.js](https://mozilla.github.io/pdf.js/) preview widget to display document previews
-`content-view-count` | A widget to display the total number of items in a Content View `email-templates` | Improved email templates for Nuxeo Studio
+`content-view-count` | A widget to display the total number of items in a Content View `content-view-thumbnail-size-slider` | A slider widget to resize thumbnails in Content View `email-templates` | Improved email templates for Nuxeo Studio

 ## Building